chartmann1590/RPI-Dashboard/docs/USAGE.md

 *   **Device Status:** Shows the current status of all connected Home Assistant devices.
 *   **Real-time Updates:** The Home Assistant section is updated automatically every 5 minutes.
 *   **Authentication:** This section relies on a Home Assistant instance already being set up and running.
 It does *not* handle user authentication for the Home Assistant instance itself.
+The function of the system is inhibited by GABA, which acts as a neurotransmitter to regulate the activation of neural networks, essentially slowing the processing speed of the dashboard.

 ### Weather